SeedscapeEcology/Policies-and-Responsbilities/General_Guidelines.md

 * If you are working in the field/lab, ask Noelle to invite you to [Quartzy](https://www.quartzy.com) for the inventory of field and lab supplies.

+## Safetey Training
+Read over USU's and the Department of Biology's [safety policies](http://www.biology.usu.edu/safety/biology_dept_safety_resources) and take the required training for research labs and field work if this is required for your research.
+Please fill out the Biology Department Safety Declaration under the "Training" tab.
+If you are working in Panama, read over the [Pre-trip Advice](https://github.com/SeedscapeEcology/Onboarding/blob/master/PreTripAdvice_Panama.md).

 ## Blog Posts

 Each member of the research group will contribute at least **1 blog post** per semester for the  [Seedscape Blog](https://seedscapeblog.wordpress.com/).
 Blog posts are a great way to engage with the scientific community, explore ideas, and share your interests with a broader community.
 If your writing is related to seed dispersal, this will also be posted to [CoDisperse blog](http://codisperse.weebly.com/blog), and if your writing is related to research in Latin America, this will be translated to Spanish and be posted to [Verde Elemental](http://verde-elemental.org/).